AlejandroFizZaro/React-Express-app/README.md

 First: Booting the backend

-1. in the main project folder, type in the console
+  In the main project folder, type in the console

     cd src/express_project

     npm install

     npm run start-services

     npm run start dev

+  Note: You can restore the default values in the user (Users, Teachers and Students) database by typing the following command lines:

+	npm run unseed

+	npm run seed

 Second: Booting the Frontend
   1. If you are located in the console, go to the main project folder and type:

     npm install

     npm run dev